-The Graduate Certificate in Primary Care Nursing is a boutique course for nurses working in a primary care setting.
+The Graduate Certificate in Primary Care Nursing is a boutique course for nurses working or hoping to work in a primary care setting.
 The course delivers comprehensive and evidence-based education in chronic disease and preventive health.
-Students choose an elective in an area of clinical interest including advanced nursing practice.
+Students choose an elective subject in an area of clinical or academic interest.

-This course can be completed full time over 6 months or part time over one year.
-The three core subjects can be completed on-line.
-Students can choose from a range of electives which may be on-line, blended or face to face.
+This course can be completed full time over 6 months or part time over 12 months.
+The course is four subjects in total; and consists of the three core subjects that are completed on-line and one elective.
+Students can choose from a range of elective subjects which may be on-line, blended or face to face.